ARHCOS/SimpleTexToolGUI/README.md

 Before anything, be sure you have [Python 3.10](https://www.python.org/downloads/release/python-31011/) installed.

-For the first install, double click on setup.bat file or run the following command :
+For the first install, double click on the setup.bat file or run the following command :

 ```python
   python setup.py